Tamsin Stuart Art

 After catching up with Landscape Artist of the Year on Sky Arts, had a feeling I hadn't used green in my paintings for a while.

-Well, boy, did I get my fill of green with this little baby!
+Well, boy, did I get my fill of green with this baby!

 After 15 hours of staring at all kinds of green, this was finally finished.

-This is from a photo I took at beautiful Batsford Arboretum in August last year.
+Inspired by a photo I took at beautiful Batsford Arboretum in August 2020.
 It is one of my favourite places on this planet.
+Sculptures and structures amid stunning natural beauty.

 Was drawn to the reflections on the water and the light bouncing about.